tillgrallert/p3601db9e/urban-food-riots-in-bilad-al-sham-as-a-repertoire-of-contention.md

 # About

-This paper is  based on a presentation titled "Women in the streets!
+>This paper is  based on a presentation titled "Women in the streets!
 Urban food riots in late Ottoman *Bilād al-Shām*", which I gave at the conference ["The 'Dangerous Classes' in the Middle East and North Africa"](https://www.sant.ox.ac.uk/events/conference-%E2%80%9Cdangerous-classes%E2%80%9D-middle-east-and-north-africa), St. Antony's college, University of Oxford, 26 January 2017.
 I thank all participants for their valuable comments.

+>The current draft still contains unprocessed references to sources and secondary literature, cross-references, and CriticMarkup.

-To comment / review / annotate this paper via hypothes.is click [here](https://via.hypothes.is/https://rawgit.com/tillgrallert/p3601db9e/gh-pages/index.html)
+>To comment / review / annotate this paper via hypothes.is click [here](https://via.hypothes.is/https://rawgit.com/tillgrallert/p3601db9e/gh-pages/index.html)

 # Introduction